The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 During the same year, Twiga Bancorp merged with TPB Bank retaining the name TPB Bank.
 But a new bank entered the crowded Tanzania banking market: China Dasheng Bank (CDBL) which was issued a banking business license in November 2018.

 During 2020, the sector experienced further consolidation.
 In July, BoT licensed Mwanga Hakika Microfinance Bank (MHB) following the merger between Mwanga Community Bank (MCBL), Hakika Microfinance Bank (HK MFB), and EFC Microfinance Bank.
-And in November, BancABC Tanzania was acquired by KCB Bank.

 During the same month, NIC Bank Tanzania and the Commercial Bank of Africa (CBA) received regulatory approvals to merge and start operations as NCBA Bank Tanzania.
 And BoT placed China Commercial Bank Limited (CCB) under statutory administration, transferring all its assets and liabilities to NMB Bank in March 2021.